LLNL/Abmarl/docs/src/overview.rst

 environment and (2) a trainer, which contain policies that map observations to actions.
 These policies may be hard-coded by the researcher or trained by the RL algorithm.
-In Admiral, these two components are specified in a single Python configuration script.
-The components can be defined in-script or imported as modules.
+In Admiral, these two components are specified in a single Python configuration file.
+The components can be defined in-file or imported as modules.

 Once these components are set up, they are passed as parameters to RLlib's